Muhammad al-Munajjid: Slavery

 Al-Munajjid does not denounce (war captive) slavery, and, in a January 2016 fatwa, stated that a man was allowed to have consensual intercourse with his concubine whether he is married or not, and that his wife "has no right to object to her husband owning female slaves or to his having intercourse with them ", he continues, "The scholars are unanimous in this assessment, and no one is permitted to view this act as forbidden, or to forbid it.
 Whoever does so, is a sinner, and is acting against the consensus of the scholars.”
 However, he did state that Islam does condemn ill treatment of slaves.

 Al-Munajjid has stated that slavery necessarily came about because of jihad against the kuffar (disbelievers) and the need to determine what to do with those who have been taken prisoner and thus become property, noting that "In principle, slavery is not something that is desirable" as Islam encourages the freeing of slaves for the expiation of sins.
 Slaves are to be treated in a "kind manner" including the provision of food and clothing from ones own.
 It's important to know that this is the Orthodox Islamic view.

 Homosexuality

 Al-Munajjid stated that "The crime of homosexuality is one of the greatest crimes, the worst of sins and the most abhorrent of deeds, and Allah punished those who did it in a way that he did not punish other nations."
 He has openly called for the death penalty for proven acts of sodomy (homosexual intercourse) in Muslim lands, with works distributed in his name saying that "those guilty of this crime are to be killed by the sword".
+This is also the Orthodox interpretation of Sharia (Islamic law).

+Arrest

+Saudi authorities arrested preacher Muhammad al-Munajjid on 18 September 2017 as part of a campaign of arrests that also included other preachers.